 Children’s Mucinex Multi-Symptom Formula – Very Berry Flavor Liquid

-Children’s Mucinex Multi-Symptom Cold treats some of the worst symptoms of a cold including:
+Children’s mucinex multi-symptom cold treats spome of the worst symptoms of the common cold including:

 - chest congestion